Upendrakishore Ray Chowdhury

-Upendrakishore Ray Chowdhury (12 May 1863 – 20 December 1915) was a Bengali writer and painter.
-One of his written books is Chotoder Shera Bigyan Rochona Shongkolon.
+Upendrakishore Ray Chowdhury (12 May 1863 – 20 December 1915) was a Bengali writer, painter and entrepreneur.
 He was the son-in-law of reformer Dwarkanath Ganguly.
-He was also an entrepreneur.
-He was the first person who introduced color printing in Bengal.
-He started the first colour children's magazine Sandesh in 1913.

 Family history

-According to the history of the Ray family, one of their ancestors, Shri Ramsunder Deo (Deb), was a native of Chakdah village in Nadia district of present-day West Bengal, India.
+According to the history of the Ray family, one of their ancestors, Shri Ramsunder Deb, was a native of Chakdah village in Nadia district of present-day West Bengal, India.
 In search of fortune he migrated to Sherpur in East Bengal.
 There he met Raja Gunichandra, the zamindar of Jashodal, at the zamindar house of Sherpur.
 King Gunichandra was immediately impressed by Ramsunder's beautiful appearance and sharp intellect and took Ramsunder with him to his zamindari estate.
-He made Ramsunder his son-in-law and granted him some property in Jashodal.
+He made Ramsunder his son-in-law and granted him some property in Jashodal, Kishorganj.
 From then on Ramsunder started living in Jashodal.
 His descendants migrated from there and settled down in the village of Masua in the Katiadi upazila of the Kishoreganj district.

 Life

 Upendrakishore Ray Chowdhury was born on 12 May 1863, in a little village called Moshua in Mymensingh district of Bengal, (now Kishoreganj District in Bangladesh).
 He spent most of his adult life in Calcutta, where he died on 20 December 1915, aged only fifty-two.

-He was born as Kamadaranjan Ray, to Kalinath Ray, a scholar in Sanskrit, Arabic, and Persian language.
+He was born as Kamadaranjan Ray to Kalinath Ray, a scholar in Sanskrit, Arabic, and Persian language.
+His elder brother Saradaranjan Ray was one of the pioneers of Indian cricket who was called the W.G.
+Grace of India.
 At the age of five, Kamadaranjan was adopted by Harikishore, a family-relative who was a zamindar in Mymensingh.
 Harikishore renamed his adopted son as Upendrakishore Roychowdhury, and added the honorific 'Raychaudhuri' as a surname.

-Ray Chowdhury passed the Entrance examination in 1880 with scholarship from Mymensingh Zilla School.
-He studied for a while at Presidency College, then affiliated with the University of Calcutta, but passed BA examination in 1884 from the Calcutta Metropolitan Institution (now Vidyasagar College).
+Ray Chowdhury passed the Entrance examination in 1880 with a scholarship from Mymensingh Zilla School.
+He studied for a while at Presidency College, then affiliated with the University of Calcutta, but passed the BA examination in 1884 from the Calcutta Metropolitan Institution (now Vidyasagar College).
 Upendra took to drawing while in school.
 He published his first literary work in the magazine Sakha in 1883.

-His father Kalinath Ray was an expert in both English and Persian, and also in the traditional Indian and Anglo-Indian legal systems.
-He became an eminent expert for interpreting old land deeds written in Persian and in helping the landowners to get the best deal from the newly introduced British legal system in India.
-He became affluent, and in due course his family was able to afford two elephants.
+His father, Kalinath Ray, was an expert in both English and Persian and also in the traditional Indian and Anglo-Indian legal systems.
+He became an eminent expert in interpreting old land deeds written in Persian and in helping the landowners get the best deal from the newly introduced British legal system in India.
+He became affluent, and in due course, his family was able to afford two elephants.